Environment engineering to protect quantum coherence in tripartite systems under dephasing noise: Pure States subjected to Markov and non-Markov Dephasing Noise

-0.5cm \textit{Common bath:} In Fig.~\ref{wernerghz}, we present the dynamical evolution of quantum coherence for the state described in Eq.~(\ref{ghzwerner}) as a function of $\gamma_{0}t$.
+\textit{Common bath:} In Fig.~\ref{wernerghz}, we present the dynamical evolution of quantum coherence for the state described in Eq.~(\ref{ghzwerner}) as a function of $\gamma_{0}t$.
+At $\gamma_{0}t=0$, initial coherence follows the hierarchy $C_{R}(\rho_{GR})_{p = 0.9}>C_{R}(\rho_{GR})_{p = 0.5}>C_{R}(\rho_{GR})_{p = 0.1}$.
 From Fig.~\ref{wernerghz}a, it is evident that, under a Markovian common bath, the coherence measure $C_{R}(\rho_{GR})$ exhibits exponential decay for mixing probabilities $p=0.5$ and $p=0.9$.
 For probability of mixture $p=0.1$, almost there is no coherence observed, slight coherence is seen over a negligible time interval.
-In contrast, under a non-Markovian common environment, as shown in Fig.~\ref{wernerghz}c, there is no decay of coherence of the state $\rho_{GR}$ for different values of the mixing parameter $p$.
-Under non-Markov common dephasing, the coherence of the mixed states $\rho_{GR}$ remain almost constant, following the hierarchy $C_{R}(\rho_{GR})_{p = 0.9}>C_{R}(\rho_{GR})_{p = 0.5}>C_{R}(\rho_{GR})_{p = 0.1}$.
-0.5cm \textit{Local bath:} In Markov local environment (\ref{wernerghz}b), there is exponential decay of coherence of the state $\rho_{GR}$, for mixing parameters $p=0.5$ and $p=0.9$.
+The decoherence dynamics of the initial Werner-GHZ mixed states $\rho_{GR}$ under non-Markovian common environment is shown in Fig.~\ref{wernerghz}c.
+For the initial tripartite state $\rho_{GR}$, coherence persists longer when the qubits interact with a common {\it non-Markov} environment than with a common {\it Markov} environment.
+0.5cm \textit{Local bath:} In Markov local environment (Fig.~\ref{wernerghz}b), there is exponential decay of coherence of the state $\rho_{GR}$, for mixing parameters $p=0.5$ and $p=0.9$.
 Notably, the initial coherence for $p=0.9$ is greater than that for $p=0.5$.
 The coherence decay of the state $\rho_{GR}$ is slower under Markov local noise compared to a Markov common dephasing.
+Interestingly, the coherence of the state $\rho_{GR}$ is the most fragile with respect to Markov common environment.
 For $p=0.1$, the state $\rho_{GR}$ exhibits negligible coherence that persists only briefly in a Markov local bath.
-Fig.~\ref{wernerghz}d illustrates that there is no decay in the value of coherence of the Werner-GHZ state in case of non-Markov local environment.
-The coherence of the mixed states $\rho_{GR}$ does not change over time, with $C_{R}(\rho_{GR})_{p = 0.9}>C_{R}(\rho_{GR})_{p = 0.5}>C_{R}(\rho_{GR})_{p = 0.1}$.
-0.5cm The above analysis reveals that both Markovian common and local environments lead to exponential decay of coherence for the state $\rho_{GR}$, whereas no decay is observed under non-Markovian common or local dephasing.
+In Figure~\ref{wernerghz}d, we demonstrate the coherence dynamics of the tripartite mixed states $\rho_{GR}$ under non-Markovian local environments.
+For the initial states $\rho_{GR}$, coherence decay is significantly slowed down under non-Markovian local environments (Fig.~\ref{wernerghz}d) compared to the Markov local case.
+We again confirm that the environment memory can enhance the robustness of coherence for multi-qubit systems.